Content Uniqueness Analysis: Do You Have Anything AI Doesn't Already Know?

 We've found seemingly paradoxical results in our audit data that the uniqueness gap explains perfectly.
 Crisp Chat scores 34 on technical AEO but has pockets of highly unique documentation about their specific architecture.
 LiveHelpNow scores 52 with more polished content, but much of it restates generic customer support advice.
 In citation testing, Crisp occasionally gets cited for technical questions while LiveHelpNow's generic content gets overlooked entirely.
 Content uniqueness trumps technical polish when AI engines decide what to cite.

-How the Intelligence Report Works
+How Does the Report Measure Content Uniqueness?

 The uniqueness analysis processes your content through a multi-step pipeline designed to separate novel information from common knowledge.
 Step one: extract all substantive claims -factual statements, advice, data points, and assertions carrying informational value.
 Transitional phrases, formatting text, and boilerplate get filtered out.